Canon 200D vs Pentax K-3 II

 - More heavily discounted: Has been around for much longer (launched in April 2015).

-If the count of individual advantages (bullet points above) is taken as a guide, the 200D comes out slightly ahead of the K-3 II (14 : 13 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the K-3 II emerges as the winner of the match-up (17 : 14 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Canon 200D vs Pentax K-3 II